junelsolis/freeradius-admin/README.md

 **mysql**

-The **mysql-server** is configured with a generic username and password.
+The **fradmin-mysql** container is configured with a generic username and password.
 This should be changed in the [docker-compose.yml](docker-compose.yml) file for production setups.
 The file [radius.sql](./mysql/srv/initdb.d/radius.sql) is a modified version of the radius MySQL schema included with [freeRADIUS](https://github.com/FreeRADIUS/freeradius-server) distributions.
 It is loaded by the container on startup if the database and tables do not already exist.

 Furthermore, it is set to port-forward 3306 in case you need direct network access to the MySQL service.
 If this sort of access is not needed, it should be disabled in production setups by changing the 'port' declaration to 'expose'.